-VNSNY trains about 100 hospice volunteers each year, taking them through a 12-hour curriculum stretched over a number of days, as they learn what is involved in providing fellowship and emotional comfort for people who are approaching the end of life.
-Besides practicing listening skills, the volunteers rehearse how to respond to difficult situations, such as a patient who has run out of their medications, or who expresses a wish to reach out to an estranged family member.
+VNSNY trains about 100 hospice volunteers each year.
+Training takes them through a 12-hour curriculum as they learn to provide fellowship and emotional comfort for people near the end of life.
+Besides practicing listening skills, the volunteers rehearse how to respond to difficult situations, such as a patient who expresses a wish to reach out to an estranged family member.
 Hospice volunteer training also includes a segment teaching cultural sensitivity to the needs and concerns of LGBT patients, using a curriculum from SAGE (Services & Advocacy for Gay, Lesbian, Bisexual & Transgender Elders).

 The training also emphasizes maintaining boundaries and practicing self-care.
 “Volunteers are typically placed with patients who are experiencing some kind of social pain, such as loneliness or isolation,” says Mike.
 “The goal is to fill that social gap for a short period of time and take away some of that pain.
 It’s challenging work.”